Skip to Content

 Before a trial court can divide a business in a divorce, the court must first determine whether the business is a marital or nonmarital asset.
 Many married entrepreneurs walk into my office under the impression that because they ran the company without any help from their spouse during the marriage, they should be entitled to 100% of the company in a divorce.
 Unfortunately, that is not usually the result under Florida law.

-Is the Business a Marital Asset?
+Is the Business a Marital Asset in Florida?

 As a general matter, Florida law categorizes all assets acquired during the marriage as “marital” assets.
 If you formed or acquired your business during the marriage, it is a marital asset subject to equitable distribution in a divorce, unless the business is otherwise excluded from division.